 Tuesday, December 24 4pm, 6 pm, 8:30 pm, 11 pm

 4 pm—Family Service: Familiar scripture and favorite carols.
 Childcare available.

-11 pm—Intimate Chapel service.
+11 pm—Intimate service.
 Music by soloists.
-Special music 20 mins prior.
+Special music 20 minutes prior.

 Details on each service found below.

 Sunday, December 29